vztpv/Orario/README.md

 # Orario
-    My New Project, Making Simple Text Game With Complicated Simulation (In Orario)
+    My New Project, Making Simple Text Game With Complicated Simulation (In Orario), Using ClauText?

 # ToDo
     1. Making Characters.